 Technology has come a long way, and seniors have seen it all – from men landing on the moon to medical advancement and the rise of smart and internet-connected devices.
 Therefore, older adults won’t be surprised to know that technology has changed the face of aging.
 Advanced technology and smart devices help make daily tasks easier and improve the quality of life.
-As more and more baby boomers approach retirement age, these five tech solutions can assist San Antonio seniors in remaining safe and healthy.
+As more and more baby boomers approach retirement age, these five tech solutions can assist Fort Worth area seniors in remaining safe and healthy.

 1. Medication Management Devices and Software